getify/monio/MONADS.md

 const myNextAge = chain( myAge, v => Identity(v + 1) );   // { val: 42 }
 ```

+We have two distinct, concrete values (held in `myAge` and `myNextAge`), both of which are instances of the "Identity" monad (as represented by this `Identity(..)` function and its `chain(..)` function).
+Again, people often call these instances "monads" (plural), but it's better to think of them as instances of a single type of Monad, "Identity".

-It's important to note that even though I use the names `Identity` and `chain` here, those are just plain choices.
+It's important to note that even though I use the function names `Identity` and `chain` here, those are simply just artistic choices.
 There's nothing explicitly required by the concept of *Monad* in terms of what we name these things.
-But if we use names that others have regularly chosen, it helps create a familiarity that improves our communications.
+But like any good programming discipline, if we use names that others have regularly chosen, it helps create a familiarity that improves our communications.

 That `chain(..)` function looks pretty basic, but it's really important (whatever it's called).
-We'll dig more into it in a bit.
+We'll dig more into it much more in a bit.

-I'm sure that code snippet seems pretty underwhelming to most readers.
+But for now, I'm sure that code snippet seems pretty underwhelming to most readers.
 Why not just stick with `41` and `42` instead of `{ val: 41 }` and `{ val: 42 }`?
 The *WHY* of monads is likely not at all apparent yet.
 You'll have to hang with me for a bit to start to uncover the *WHY*.

-But hopefully I've at least shown you that down at the very core, a monad is not a mystical or complex *thing*.
+Hopefully I've at least shown you that down at the very core, a monad is not a mystical or complex *thing*.

+Perhaps you just had that "Oh, is that it!?" moment.

 ### Building Up Monads

-Monads have somewhat (in)famously been described with a variety of silly-sounding metaphors, like burritos.
+Monads have somewhat (in)famously been described with a variety of silly-sounding metaphors, like "burritos".
 Others call monads "wrappers" or "boxes", or "data structures" or... the truth is, all these ways of describing a monad are partial descriptions.
 It's like looking at a Rubik's Cube.
 You can look at one face of the cube, then turn it around and look at a different face, and get more of the whole thing.

 A complete understanding requires being familiar with all sides.
 But complete understanding is not a single atomic event.
 It's often built up by lots of smaller bits of understanding, like looking at each face of the cube one at a time.

-For now, I just want you to focus on the idea that you could take a value like `42` or an operation like `console.log("Hello, friend!")` and attach/associate additional behaviors to them which will give them super powers.
+For now, I just want you to focus on the idea that you could take a value like `42`, or an operation like `console.log("Hello, friend!")`, and attach/associate additional behaviors to them which will give them super powers.
+That's what the *Monad* type/pattern will do.

-Here's another possible way of expressing monads, using capabilities provided by **Monio**:
+Here's another possible way of expressing monad instances in JS, using capabilities provided by the **Monio** library:

 ```js
 const myAge = Just(41);